 The treatment you have depends on:

 - your general health

-- if you have been through the menopause
+- whether you have been through the menopause

-- if you want to have children in future.
+- whether you want to get pregnant in future.

 You and your specialist doctor will decide on the right treatment plan for you.
 Your doctor is an expert in the most effective treatments.
 But you know most about your own situation and preferences.